sarth-diskalkar/Protein-Stability-Prediction-CSE7850-MLCB/README.md

 ## Overview

-This mini data science challenge is an individual programming assignment of the MLB course.
+This mini data science challenge is an individual programming project of the MLB course.
 It serves as an exercise to gain hands-on experience in machine learning (ML) model development.
 The task is a regression problem where the goal is to develop an ML model to predict a protein's thermostability (a real-valued score) using its amino acid sequence as input.
 Additional models and methodologies were used including One-Hot Encoding, CNNs, and Random Forest with PCA.